 Pack an Emergency Supply Kit

-In addition to supplies needed for a general disaster kit, you may need to add several things to the kit for your child with special needs.
+In addition to supplies needed for a general disaster kit, you may want to consider these items:

-- A copy of your child's up to date Care Plan, including the In Case of Emergency Form.
+- A current copy of your child's Care Plan, including the In Case of Emergency Form.

-- Current medical information and records stored on a CD, flash drive, or phone app (keep one paper copy in a waterproof bag).
+- Current medical information and records stored on a CD, flash drive, or phone app (keep a paper copy in a waterproof bag).

 - Batteries for hearing aids and communication devices.